orange-marmalade/paginate-this/docs/update-items.md

 updateAsync(id, data, update)
 ```

 We intend for the `updateAsync` action to be your one-stop-shop for inline updates.
-This action executes the following operations:

-1. Call `updateItem` to merge the properties from the `data` argument.
-This will normally be the same data you submit to the server, but can really be anything you want.
-2. Call `updatingItem` to indicate that the item is waiting for an update from the server.
-3. Call the `update` promise, provided as the last argument to `updateAsync`.
-4. If the `update` promise succeeds, call `updateItem` again using the resolved data.
-5. If the `update` promise fails, use `resetItem` to revert the item to its previous state.
-Then rethrow the error for the caller to handle.
+You provide a promise that performs a server update, and the data that will be applied to the item.

 Example: